Call For A FREE Consultation

 • The vehicle suffers from substantial defects that impact the use, value, or safety of the vehicle.
 Some top vehicle defects include transmission, engine, check-engine warning lights, steering, and suspension problems.

 • The vehicle does not meet the standards outlined in the expressed warranty.
-Whether you purchased a new vehicle or a certified pre-owned one, if your vehicle is not up to par with any guarantee or warranty and the dealership has been unable to fix it, you might have a lemon on your hands.
+If your vehicle is not up to par with any guarantee or warranty and the dealership has been unable to fix it, you might have a lemon on your hands.

 DOES THE SONG-BEVERLY CONSUMER WARRANTY ACT APPLY TO USED CARS?